impleri/mob-skills/readme.md

 ## Concepts

 This mod leans extensively on Player Skills by creating and consuming the Skill-based Restrictions.
+Out of the box, it can restrict mob spawning and player-mob interaction (i.e. right-clicking to trade with a villager).

 ## KubeJS API